 Add immunity to the long list of sleep functions, to an environment with covid-19 and sleep takes on an entire new importance.
 Sleep is directly linked to immunity.
 Lack of sleep tips you into an immune imbalance and lack of sleep profoundly compromises both your immunity and your recovery.
 More sleep will not make you invincible, but lack of sleep will make you susceptible to infections.

 The immune functions of sleep are complex and multiple and described as bidirectional, one affecting the other and vice versa.
 Sleep disruption leads to a change in the activity of immune cell populations, such as T cells, (which themselves have a circadian rhythm) and this leads to changes in circulating cytokines.
 And we are all aware of the cytokine storm in severe covid.
 T cells need to adhere to a target virus to deactivate it, this adhesion is reduced after as little as a 2-hour sleep deprivation period.13

 The gut microbiome is intimately connected with a healthy immune system.
-Ensuring a healthy micobiome is vital to boosting and maintaining defenses against covid-19.
-Your gut bugs, loacted mainly in your large bowel feed on undigested foods, largely fibre.
+Ensuring a healthy microbiome is vital to boosting and maintaining defences against covid-19.
+Your gut bugs, located mainly in your large bowel feed on undigested foods, largely fibre.
 A healthy diet with high fibre is one of the keys to a healthy gut microbiome.
-To help your gut bugs, eat lots of plants and avoid sugary foods and drinks.
+To help your gut7 bugs, eat lots of plants and avoid sugary foods and drinks.
 A diverse diet with lots of different plants is important.